-You paid cash wages to farm workers of \$10,000 or more in a quarter in any calendar year; OR, You employed 5 or more farm workers for some part of a day in 20 or more weeks of any calendar year.
+Employers must pay Florida Reemployment Assistance taxes if: You paid cash wages to farm workers of \$10,000 or more in a quarter in any calendar year; OR, You employed 5 or more farm workers for some part of a day in 20 or more weeks of any calendar year.
 Certain family employment is excluded from coverage requirements (a parent employed by their son/daughter, a person employed by their spouse, or a child under 21 employed by a parent - also includes stepfamily).
 Unemployment taxes are paid by the employer; they are not taken out of employee pay.
 You can credit the amount you pay to Florida in calculating how much you owe for federal unemployment taxes.
 More details.
-Deductions NO Florida law does not explicitly address allowed/prohibited deductions.
+Deductions YES Florida has rules concerning permissible wage deductions.
+These include: Voluntary wage deductions are not allowed for securing loans; Income deduction orders may be issued for alimony or child support; and Court-ordered wage garnishments for alimony and child support.
 Employers should follow federal rules found in the federal factsheet.
-Bonuses NO Florida law does not explicitly address the issue of bonuses and wages.
+Bonuses ΝΟ Florida law does not explicitly address the issue of bonuses and wages.
 Generally, discretionary bonuses are not considered wages, while nondiscretionary bonuses can be considered wages and protected under wage laws.
 A nondiscretionary bonus is one where the amount and criteria for getting the bonus are announced in advance.
 For example, performance goals (like meeting somatic cell count goals) that workers know about in advance.
 Discretionary bonuses are ones that are not announced in advance, not expected by the employee, and not an incentive for the employee.
 For example, when the farm reaches a certain financial goal and decides to give all employees a bonus.
 Employers should follow any written policy they have about paying bonuses as a best practice.